ohpyupi/study.security-plus/types-of-attacks.md

 * Can be mitigated by password length

 ### DLL Injection
-* A malware that attempts to inject coe into the process library
+* A malware that attempts to inject code into the process library
+* A type of attack that relies on executing a library of code

 ### Spim
 * A type of spam targeting users of IM (instant messaging) services, SMS, or private message within websites and social media